bnznamco/django-structured-field/docs/Guide/QuickStart/README.md

 - 🎛️ The admin interface provides a user-friendly editor for your structured fields
 - 🌐 For API development, the field integrates seamlessly with Django REST Framework

-For more advanced usage examples and features, check out the [documentation](docs/README.md).
+For more advanced usage examples and features, check out the [How to](../How%20to/README.md).